Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

             coin = 'Quarter'
         return coin
 ```
-**Step 6C: writeToFile**
+**Step 6C: Function writeToFile**
 This is our last helper function!
 Here, we write out to three files for each coin, storing the R:G, R:B, and radius information.
 Note that since we are appending infromation to the end of the file, the user will have to go in and delete the files completely if they want to start collecting calibration data for a new environment.
 A future imrpovement may be to clear the file after reaching a certain number of lines, so that files can be completely updated by running the calibration program for a given amount of time.
+On the JeVois, data can be stored in the /jevois/data folder.

 ```python
     def writeToFile(self,ratioRG,ratioRB,radius,coin):